whily/gravity/README.md

   to generate icons.

 The only library dependency is [scasci](http://github.com/whily/scasci).
-Currently, the only way to use this lib is to generate the jar file (with `sbt package` command) and put it into the `/lib` directory under the source tree of Gravity.
+Please follow the steps discussed there on how to use the library.

 To compile/run the code, follow the steps below: